 My theory about the word “tomato” on the big-brand ketchup labels is that it originates from the time when there was a variety of ketchup flavors, and so “tomato” was an important indicator.
 Before the 20th century, there were many kinds of ketchup because the term (and its spelling variations) referred to a savory, usually fermented, sauce that could be made from many bases.
 Some of the popular bases were mushrooms, walnuts, oysters, grapes, and of course, tomatoes**.
 In the United States those non-tomato flavors are completely gone.
 Factors such as high tariffs on British imports, decreases in domestic tomato prices, and lower manufacturing costs drove away the other ketchups.

 Andrew F. Smith’s Pure Ketchup*** recounts some of Heinz’s long history.
-Heinz’s first tomato ketchup was introduced in 1876 and was labeled “catsup” (PDF) without a tomato modifier but with a picture of a tomato on the label.
+In a timeline from Heinz, we see that Heinz’s first tomato ketchup was introduced in 1876 and was labeled “catsup” without a tomato modifier but with a picture of a tomato on the label.
 An offering from 1883 (see illustration below) was similar.
 In 1890, the company introduced the famous keystone label, neck band, screw cap, and octagonal bottle shape for their tomato ketchup.
 In that era, they offered a few different tomato ketchups (in order of quality): “Keystone or Octagon Ketchup”, “standard brand”, “Duquesne brand tomato catsup,” and one called “Home made catsup.”
 Smith writes that the price difference was significant: Keystone was about $0.60 per gallon, while Duquesne was about $0.25 per gallon.
 That the top and bottom brands don’t have tomato in the product name somewhat contradicts my conjecture here, but I haven’t seen the full labels – for example, was it “standard brand ketchup” or “standard brand tomato ketchup”?
 Or was the word tomato prominently displayed somewhere on the label?

 When store shelves were stocked with commercial ketchups that were not tomato-based, Heinz might have wanted to be clear about their product’s flavor base.
 But even though the other varieties have disappeared, Heinz labels their premier ketchup as “tomato ketchup.”
 I was unable to find a chronological collection of Heinz ketchup labels, so I don’t know exactly when they switched to the current tomato-based labeling.